iswai/.github/SECURITY.md

   * Priority and Severity of the issue.
 Severity can be determined by Common Vulnerability Scoring System (CVSS)

 This information will help us triage your report more quickly.

+You should receive a response within 14 days.
+If for some reason you do not, please follow up via email to ensure we received your original message.

 ## Preferred Languages